Convert your windows WSL2 into a usable operating system with GUI

 Installing VNC Viewer and Remote connecting

-On the main host (The windows PC) we need to install VNC viewer to remote access the WSL2 linux.
+On the main host (The Windows PC) we need to install a VNC viewer to remote access the WSL2 Linux.

 Download here

-Notice: In the screenshot above after starting VNC server your given a a name to connect to it.
+Notice: In the screenshot above after starting the VNC server you are given a name to connect to it.

-Its is mostly the computer name then a colon append by an number that gets incremented automatically i.e if :1 is in use it automatically creates :2 and so on.
+It is mostly the computer name then a colon append by a number that gets incremented automatically i.e. if :1 is in use it automatically creates :2 and so on.
 This removes the need for using an IP to connect instead we just use the name…let the PC worry about the IP stack.

 We then create a connection using the VNC viewer to our WSL2 UbuntuOS.